wadefagen/waf.cs.illinois.edu/pages/impact.md

 - **Forbes** (Marshall Shepherd), July 17, 2020; [*Scientists Have Been Right About The Coronavirus.
 Why Are People Still Not Listening?*](https://www.forbes.com/sites/marshallshepherd/2020/07/17/3-ways-scientists-have-been-right-about-covid-19-and-why-people-still-arent-listening/#64b517e16b68) uses Fagen-Ulmschneider's 91-DIVOC visualization as part of an article on COVID-19.

+- **Department of Computer Science at The University of Illinois** (Laura Schmitt), July 17, 2020; [*Undergraduates Present Research Results at ASEE 2020*](https://cs.illinois.edu/news/undergraduates-present-research-results-asee-2020) reports three of Fagen-Ulmschneider's undergraduate students' research that was presented at ASEE 2020.

 - **Idaho Falls' Post Register** (Douglas Whatmore); [*We need to do more to contain pandemic*](https://www.postregister.com/opinion/guest_column/we-need-to-do-more-to-contain-pandemic/article_b51d3c60-ead7-5fe3-b808-5f6afa8056d1.html) references Fagen-Ulmschneider's 91-DIVOC visualization as part of an article on COVID-19.

 - **ABC15 Arizona** (Katie Raml and Garrett Archer), July 17, 2020; [*Inside Arizona's Coronavirus Numbers: July 17*](https://youtu.be/5jpCGMuntew?t=1354) uses Fagen-Ulmschneider's 91-DIVOC visualization as part of video coverage on COVID-19.